 Certification is usually granted within 45 days of receipt of a successful application, and is valid for three years.

-"Woman-owned" (section 1.3.2) is a business at least 51% owned by one or more women, and whose management and daily business operations are controlled by one or more women.
+"Women-owned" (section 1.3.2) is a business at least 51% owned by one or more women, and whose management and daily business operations are controlled by one or more women.

 "Minority-owned" (section 1.3.3) is a business at least 51% owned by one or more minority individuals, and whose management and daily operations are controlled by one or more minority individuals.
 Recognized minorities include Asian Americans, African Americans, Hispanic Americans and Native Americans, among others.